-They create and control their identity i.e. allowing or preventing access to claim issuers and claim controllers (entities checking if a certain identity has a specific claim or not).
-The investor will have to deploy the smart contracts supporting his identity (ERC-725) and claim management (ERC-735) onchain.
+They create and control their onchainID i.e. allowing or preventing access to claim issuers and claim controllers (entities checking if a certain identity has a specific claim or not).

 The sensitive data of the investors, as well as the data of all other stakeholders will not be accessible directly on the blockchain, only assessments from trusted claim issuers will be directly linked to the investor's identity contract and these will be verified by the identity registry to approve or refuse transactions through the transfer manager.
 This process is intended to be compliant with data protection laws.